Several studies have highlighted how consumers did not hesitate to try products from different brands during the COVID-19 pandemic-related lockdowns.

 3. Focusing more on improving repeat purchase rate rather than spending on marketing

-Successful businesses often manage to keep the repeat purchase rate between 20 and 40 percent.
-If an online seller convinces 20 to 30 percent of consumers to buy something every month, the firm can do pretty well.
-Companies with a repeat purchase rate of less than 20 percent often find it tough to survive longer.
+Successful businesses often manage to keep the repeat purchase rate between 20 and 40%.
+If an online seller convinces 20 to 30% of consumers to buy something every month, the firm can do pretty well.
+Companies with a repeat purchase rate of less than 20% often find it tough to survive longer.

 4. Loyalty programs motivate consumers to spend more